cybergrunge-ops/arduino-tvout/README.md

 m32u4 | B 5 | B 4 | B 7 | Leonardo | 9 | 8 | 11
 AT90USB1286 | B 5 | F 7 | B 4 | -- | -- | -- | --

-# Some notes on functioning from Myles
+# Notes on functioning from Myles, 2021

 NOTE: This library basically ignores interlacing and draws the same frame on odd and even frames.